- Mar 27, 2005

 But having said that, the threat of lawsuits can also keep people and companies honest.
 So let's assume for the moment that Apple is the one to "blame" for the various iPhone problems (although I would personally blame both Apple and AT&T - it's a joint venture).

-I can see holding Apple culpable if Apple made claims that weren't able to be kept, or that someone kept the phone past the 30 day period because they were told "oh, it will be fixed with the next firmware update".
+I can see holding Apple culpable if Apple made claims that were able to be kept, or that someone kept the phone past the 30 day period because they were told "oh, it will be fixed with the next firmware update".

 People are suing because of issues, the issues need to be addressed.
 I am not saying who is at fault.
 But, I guarantee these people will get money from apple.
 I told you my apple supervisor that gave me the credit for $100 told me, "We (apple) are at fault for taking ATT at their word for the 3 G network, the network is not in place" If you don't think someone, is recording these responses and going to use them in court, you are wrong.
 ATT response is "Apple is telling everyone that it is ATT's fault, but realize, we have many other 3G phones that are not having issues"